laizk/my-ai-health-line/README.md

-# MyAIHealthLine
+# My AI Health Line
 **Smart, accessible healthcare — right in your hands.**

-MyAIHealthLine is an AI-powered, multi-agent healthcare support system designed to help underserved communities where long clinic queues, limited medical staff, and frequent power interruptions make access to care difficult.
+My AI Health Line is an AI-powered, multi-agent healthcare support system designed to help underserved communities where long clinic queues, limited medical staff, and frequent power interruptions make access to care difficult.
 The system brings healthcare to the palm of your hand through mobile, SMS, and low-resource–friendly technologies.

 ---

 ## 🚀 Project Overview

-MyAIHealthLine uses a cooperative multi-agent setup to:
+My AI Health Line uses a cooperative multi-agent setup to:
 - Register patients and caregivers
 - Provide symptom-based triage
 - Assign queue numbers remotely